-The Judicial Council's judicial evaluation procedures have been developed based on experience over the past forty years, and on national best practices.
-The Judicial Council's evaluation includes specific feedback from individuals who have appeared in the judges' courtrooms or worked with them, general feedback from members of the public, and a thorough investigation of the judges' performances over their previous terms in office.
-The Council reviews electronic survey results, letters, emails, verbal testimony, and public and confidential documents.
+The evaluation procedures used by the Council have been developed based on experience over the past forty-five years, and on national best practices.
+The Judicial Council's evaluation included specific feedback from individuals who had appeared in the judges' courtrooms or worked with them, general feedback from members of the public, and a thorough investigation of the judges' performances over their previous terms in office.
+The Council's investigation included letters, emails, verbal testimony, and public and confidential documents.

-In January of 2018, surveys were sent to 3,232 active and inactive in-state members and active out-of-state members of the Alaska Bar Association; 1,537 Alaska peace and probation officers; and 492 social services professionals (social workers, guardians ad litem, and court appointed special advocates for Alaska's abused and neglected children and incapacitated adults).
+In January of 2020, surveys were sent to 3,481 active, inactive, and retired in-state members and active out-of-state members of the Alaska Bar Association; 1,584 Alaska peace and probation officers; and 430 social services professionals (social workers, guardians ad litem, and court appointed special advocates for Alaska's abused and neglected children and incapacitated adults).
 An independent contractor handled the surveys for the Judicial Council to assure objectivity in the findings.